ethereum/mist/README.md

 ##### platform

-Additional you can only build the windows, linux or mac binary by using the `platform` option:
+Additional you can only build the windows, linux, mac or all binary by using the `platform` option:

     $ gulp update-nodes --platform darwin